sallake/sallake.github.io/README.md

 _Hello_!
 My name is **Salma**.
-I am an exchange student from Sydney, Australia pursuing a combined degree in Laws & Commerce ⚖️!
+I am an exchange student from Sydney, Australia pursuing a combined degree in Laws & Commerce (Business Information Systems) ⚖️!

 Welcome to my page ☺️